 Your account has successfully been created, but before you can login you must first verify your email address.
 An email has been sent to you with further instructions on how to complete the registration.

-5. Below is an example of the email that John Smith would receive.
+5. Below is an example of the heading in the email that would be received.